University of Liverpool School of Medicine provides the Medicine (A100) and Dentistry (A200) courses.

 A-levels or Scottish Higher requirements.

 AAA at A Level, to include Chemistry together with either Biology, Physics or Mathematics and a third academic subject.
+Alternatively A*AB also accepted but the A* A grades must include Chemistry together with either Biology, Physics or Maths; and a B grade required in the third academic subject.

 36 points with 6,6,6 at Higher Level; each at a minimum of 6 to include Biology and Chemistry and one other academic subject plus three further subjects at standard level, minimum of 5 points each.